OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 Then you will need to promote the images on Site A.

-### Promote Cpeh Images or Pool on Site A
+### Promote Ceph Images or Pool on Site A

-To promote single image on site A:
+To promote a single image on site A:

 ```bash
 rbd mirror image promote one/one-0-0-0